-For sale is this arts and crafts silver hand hammered dish by the rarely seen makers Florence and Louisa Rimmington.
-The dish is skilfully chased and embossed with a classic art nouveau grape or berry design of high quality.
+For sale is this rare arts and crafts silver hand hammered tray by the rarely seen maker Sarah Louisa Rimmington.
+The tray is chased and embossed with what may be a yoke in a classic art nouveau design, the significance of which I have not established.

 For more information on the Rimmington’s, particularly, Florence, see Professor Steve Pudney’s article “Florence Rimmington and the Fawcett jewel”, in the Decorative Art Society Journal 2022.